 Anyone who has ever interviewed a job candidate understands that it can be a daunting task.

-Knowing the right questions to ask is critical to identifying the right fit for your organization.
+Knowing the right questions to ask is critical to identifying a person who fits your organization.

-The interviewer should speak minimally until all questions are answered, and probing is complete.
+The interviewer should speak minimally until all questions are answered, and the probing is complete.

-Asking for examples and drilling down on answers can help provide the best possible information about the candidate.
+Ask for examples and use follow-up questions to drill down on answers to ensure you receive the best possible information about the candidate.

 25 Sample Interview Questions

-1. Please tell me what makes you interested in working for XYZ Business?
+1. Please tell me what interests you in working for XYZ Business.

-2. What makes you interested in this particular job?
+2. What makes you interested in this specific job?

 3. What is your understanding of the mission and vision of XYZ Business?